 There are so many benefits to fiscal sponsorship and establishing a 501c3 for both individuals and groups.
 Most people know you can accept tax-deductible donations and apply for grants–two VERY important abilities–but did you know you can also:

 - limit your personal liability?

 - offer benefits including health, retirement, and life insurance?

 - incentivize bringing experts into your organization via volunteer board membership?

 - get special mailing rates?

 - pay no tax on most purchases for your organization?

-In this two-hour webinar, you’ll gain an understanding of fiscal sponsorships, why and when you should form an arts nonprofit, and the steps needed to form one in any US state.
+In this two-hour webinar, you’ll gain an understanding of fiscal sponsorships, why and when you should form an arts nonprofit, and the steps needed to form one in any US state, all from the prospective of a musician who created a 501c3 that went on to become a million dollar organization.
 We’ll also touch on nonprofit structure, governance models, board development, finance, fundraising, donor cultivation, and grant writing.
-All attendees will leave with the knowledge and resources needed to form and run their own nonprofit, including downloadable worksheets with itemized steps to forming a nonprofit, links to further information, and other resources.
+You’ll leave with the knowledge and resources needed to form and run your own nonprofit, including downloadable worksheets with itemized steps to forming a nonprofit, links to further information, and other resources.